braze-inc/braze-docs/_docs/_user_guide/administrative/access_braze/single_sign_on/entra.md

 ---
-nav_title: Azure Active Directory
+nav_title: Microsoft Entra SSO
-article_title: Azure Active Directory
+article_title: Microsoft Entra SSO
 page_order: 3
 page_type: tutorial
-description: "This article will walk you through how to set up Azure AD sign-on capabilities with Braze."
+description: "This article will walk you through how to set up Microsoft Entra single sign-on capabilities with Braze."

 ---

-# Azure Active Directory
+# Microsoft Entra SSO

-> [Azure Active Directory (Azure AD)](https://docs.microsoft.com/en-us/azure/active-directory/saas-apps/braze-tutorial) is Microsoft's cloud-based identity and access management service, which helps your employees sign in and access resources.
-You can use Azure AD to control access to your apps and your app resources, based on your business requirements.
+> [Microsoft Entra SSO](https://learn.microsoft.com/en-us/entra/identity/saas-apps/braze-tutorial) is Microsoft's cloud-based identity and access management service, which helps your employees sign in and access resources.
+You can use Entra SSO to control access to your apps and your app resources, based on your business requirements.

 ## Requirements